Quantum Information Dimension and Geometric Entropy: Dimensional Quantum Entropy

 \section{Dimensional Quantum Entropy}

-For a given geometric quantum state, quantum information dimension gives a notion of effective dimension.
+For a given geometric quantum state, $\DD$ gives a notion of effective dimension.
 It is therefore natural that its value affects the definition of entropy one assigns to a geometric quantum state.

 The standard example comes from comparing discrete and continuous probability distributions.
 In the discrete setting there is a unique entropy definition, given by Shannon's functional: